-- A. A transfer student is eligible for varsity competition provided the student was in good standing on the date of withdrawal from the last school the student attended and one (1) of the provisions in Section B (below) is met. - B. A transfer student is eligible for varsity competition if: - 1.
+A. A transfer student is eligible for varsity competition provided the student was in Good Standing on the date of withdrawal from the last school the student attended and one (1) of the provisions in Section B (below) is met.

+- B. A transfer student is eligible for varsity competition if: - 1.
 9th Grade Option: The student is enrolling in 9th grade for the first time. - 2.
-Family Residence Change: the student transfers from one public school district attendance area to another publicschool district attendance area at any time during the calendar year in which there is a change of residence and occupancy in Minnesota by the student's parents.
-If the student's parents move from one public school district attendance area to another public school district attendance area, the student will be eligible at the public school in the new public school attendance area or a non-public school if the student transfers at the same time the student's parents move.
+Family Residence Change: The student transfers from one public school district attendance area to another public school district attendance area at any time during the calendar year in whi25 there is a change of residence and occupancy in Minnesota by the student's parents.
+If the student's parents move from one public school district attendance area, the student will be eligible at the public school in the new public school attendance area or a non-public school if the student transfers at the same time the student's parents establish a new family residence.
+(Please see Definitions for further explanation.)